I have been working as a family therapist since 1997, seeing individuals, couples and families privately and in the NHS

-I worked as a highly specialised family psychotherapist since 2005 in Sussex CAMHS (Child and Adolescent Mental Health Service) and as a lead family psychotherapist since 2017 in a CAMHS London borough.
+I worked as a highly specialised family psychotherapist since 2005 in Sussex CAMHS (Child and Adolescent Mental Health Service) and as a lead family psychotherapist between 2017 and 2019 in a CAMHS London borough.

 I have worked with people managing a wide range of psychological distress, including relationship difficulties, loss and bereavement, health problems in children and adults, managing stress and anxiety, self-harming behaviours, eating disorders, psychosis and ‘schizophrenia’, and school refusal.